-As development encroaches on wildlife habitat, PAWS' nationally recognized wildlife rehabilitation center rehabilitates sick, injured and orphaned animals and educates people about peaceful co-existence with wildlife.
-It is our goal to return wild animals back to the wild where they belong.
-We believe that wild animals are best served by being allowed to live undisturbed in their natural environment.
-No animals are permanently kept in captivity at PAWS.
+As development encroaches on wildlife habitat, PAWS' nationally recognized wildlife rehabilitation center rehabilitates sick, injured, and orphaned animals and educates people about peaceful co-existence with wildlife.

-- Preparing food (includes preparing dead prey for carnivores and raptors).
+- Preparing diets (includes dead prey and/or live insects)

 - Work independently and as a part of a team